Friday, 3 November 2017

 George Goulding was probably in business before 1784.
 His earliest surviving sheet music is from 1787.

-His address at this time was at "The Haydn's Head, No. 6.
-James Street, Covent Garden," and it is from this address he began to issue annual sets of dances.
+His address at this time was "The Haydn's Head, No. 6.
+James Street, Covent Garden," and he began to issue annual sets of dances from this address.

-Early in 1799 he removed to 45, Pall Mall, and took partners.
+Early in 1799, he moved to 45 Pall Mall and took partners.

 The new firm was Goulding & Co., or Goulding, Phipps, & D'Almaine, and they became music sellers to the Prince and Princess of Wales.

-In 1803 they took additional premises at 76, St, James Street, and in 1804-5 had given both these addresses up, and removed to 117, New Bond Street, with an agency at 7, Westmoreland Street., Dublin.
+In 1803, they took additional premises at 76 St, James Street, and in 1804-5, they gave both these addresses up and moved to 117 New Bond Street, with an agency at 7 Westmoreland Street, Dublin.

 John Parry was born in Denbigh, in northern Wales, the son of a stonemason.
-He taught himself to play the fife on an instrument that he made himself from a piece of cane, and a dance-master who lived nearby taught him the clarinet.
+He taught himself to play the fife on an instrument he made himself from a piece of cane, and a nearby dancing master taught him the clarinet.

 John Parry

-In 1793, Parry joined the Denbighshire militia's volunteers' band, becoming its conductor in 1797.
-He became a master of the harp, the clarinet, and the flageolet and learned to play many other instruments.
+In 1793, Parry joined the Denbighshire militia's volunteers' band and became its conductor in 1797.
+He became a master of the harp, clarinet, and flageolet and learned to play many other instruments.

 In 1807, he left the militia and settled in London.

 By 1809, he was appointed the musical director of the Vauxhall Pleasure Gardens and composed much of the music performed there.
-It is probably this connection that caused Gouldings to use him as an arranger.
+This connection probably caused Gouldings to use him as an arranger.

-Thomas Graham, 1st Baron Lynedoch, had been promoted to the rank of major general, in the summer of 1809, to command a division under Lord Chatham, in the fatal Walcheren expedition.
+Thomas Graham, 1st Baron Lynedoch, had been promoted to major general in the summer of 1809 to command a division under Lord Chatham in the fatal Walcheren expedition.
 An attack of malaria fever, however, compelled him to return home.

 General Graham

-The suggested figures for this dance are fairly simple:
+The suggested figures for this dance are pretty simple:

 1st and 2nd ladies and first and second gentlemen change places, down the middle and swing corners

-The London dancing master Thomas Wilson's book 'An Analysis of Country Dancing' published in 1808 explains what was meant by swinging corners at this period.
+The London dancing master Thomas Wilson's book, 'An Analysis of Country Dancing,' published in 1808, explains what was meant by swinging corners at this time.

 Beau Nash in the Ballroom